 - Current Exchange Rate: $1 = Nfk 15.00

-Eritrea is a country located in the horn of Africa with one of the most important currencies in Africa, the Nakfa, which is its official currency.
+Located in the horn of Africa, Eritrea boasts one of the most significant currencies on the continent – the Nakfa, which serves as its official currency.

-Eritrea’s main currency value is the country’s fixed exchange rate.
-It makes it one of the highest currencies in Africa.
+The primary determinant of Eritrea’s currency value is the fixed exchange rate of the country, making it one of the most valuable currencies in Africa.

 9. Egyptian Pound